Key Takeaways

 - Canada: A more extensive petition with 11,000 signatures requires parliamentary authorization before publication, demanding transparency, improved creator rights, and policies against financial discrimination.

-These petitions are essential steps in securing governmental acknowledgment and possibly, future regulation to restrict arbitrary financial gatekeeping.
+These petitions represent the opening moves in a broader push for governmental acknowledgment and future regulation of arbitrary financial gatekeeping.

 Underlying Concerns and Broader Implications